 Why is it important to keep work at work?
-Because work-related stress is at an all-time high, and you need to have time away from work, even thinking about work, to regroup.
-Work stress causes you to feel stuck, unable to untangle yourself from the web of work related issues at the end of the day.
-This results in more stress, which increases emotional sensitivity; and you start feeling negative emotions like anger, frustration and anxiety to name a few.
+Because work-related stress is at an all-time high.
+People need time away from work, and work phones and computers.
+No thinking about work, time to regroup.
+Work stress causes you to feel stuck, unable to untangle yourself from the web of work, home, and personal issues at the end of the day.
+This results in even more stress, which increases emotional sensitivity, leaving you with a host of negative emotions like frustration, irritability, impatience and anxiety to name a few.

 If you do not quit taking work home, over time, your emotional, mental and physical health will suffer.
-When you are young, you don’t notice the small changes taking place in your body, emotions, and in your health when you are stressed-out and doing work overload.
-For those of you who are younger, over time, you will see work overload show up first in a lack of job satisfaction, fatigue and burnout.
+When you are young, you don’t notice the small changes taking place in your body, emotions, and health when you are stressed-out. you will bounce back you say.
+For those of you who are younger, over time you will see work overload leads to a lack of job satisfaction, fatigue and burnout.

 You may be able to take work home with you when you are young, but down the road, you will pay a price.
 Life is about balance.
 When work enters into your home in any form, it is not a good thing.